tluan/ProkaryoticMarkerGenes-DatabaseSizeAnalysis/README.md

 ## Contact

-For any queries, please reach out to tluan@umd.edu.
+For any queries, please reach out to tluan at umd dot edu or start a new issue.